Far East Family Band

-After all that, Nipponjin: Join Our Mental Phase Sound (I LOVE that subtitle!) is a dead cool album, falling into that post-psych area that the Japanese did so well in the '70s (note the early Floyd references in The Cave), before prog belatedly kicked in properly there towards the end of the decade.
+After all that, Nipponjin: Join Our Mental Phase Sound (love that subtitle!) is a dead cool album, falling into that post-psych area that the Japanese did so well in the '70s (note the early Floyd references in The Cave), before prog belatedly kicked in properly there towards the end of the decade.
 Unusually, the lyrics are (mostly) in good English, given that it's all hippy-dippy stuff anyway.
 All I can say is, they must grow industrial-strength weed there, 'cos the country seems to've produced more stoned-out bands than just about anywhere else, right up to this day (SEE: The Acid Mothers Temple & Melting Paraiso UFO...).
-Having eventually got the running order straight, the 16-minute title track has some excellent 'Tron string work, particularly at the end of the piece, while the Undiscovered Northern Land/Timeless segue features some great upfront choir.
+[Note: it's apparently extremely unacceptable, even amongst musicians.
+Strange.]
+Having eventually got the running order straight, the sixteen-minute title track has some excellent Mellotron string work, particularly at the end of the piece, while the Undiscovered Northern Land/Timeless segue features some great upfront choir.
 River Of Soul has a couple of bits, but the strings on closer Mystery Of Northern Space are real.
-All in all, a bloody good album, and a pretty good 'Tron one.
-Worth the effort.

 With These Hands (1985, 42.27) ***/½

 I Built the World